aravind-sadharani/chandraveena/src/blog/r25-malkauns/index.md

 ## Program Notes

 ### Raga Alapana in Malkauns
-Raga [Alapana](/blog/raga-alapana/)is an improvisation and a systematic presentation of a Raga.
+Raga [Alapana](/blog/raga-alapana/) is an improvisation and a systematic presentation of a Raga.
 This part has no rhythmic accompaniment.
 It has three parts - Alap, Jod and Jhala.
 This format is also known as Ragam and Tanam.

 Here are some notes about the Raga.